City of Ames Water Plant Student Operator in 50010, Iowa

 The selection process consists of an evaluation of education, experience, and supplemental questions, an interview, and completion of a criminal background check, which includes a sex offender registry check and motor vehicle record check.
 All candidates will be notified by email of their application status.

 The City of Ames participates in E-Verify and will provide the Social Security Administration (SSA) and, if necessary, the Department of Homeland Security (DHS), with information from each applicant's Form I-9 to confirm work authorization.
-All candidates who are offered a position with the City of Ames must complete Section 1 of Form I-9 along with the required proof of their right to work in the United States and proof of their identity prior to starting employment.
-Please be prepared to provide required documents as soon as possible after the job offer has been made.
+All candidates who are offered a position with the City of Ames must complete Section 1 of Form I-9 along with the required proof of their right to work in the United States and proof of their identity on their first day of employment.
+Please be prepared to provide required documents on your first day of employment.
 For additional information regarding acceptable documents for this purpose, please contact Human Resources at 515-239-5199 or go to the US Citizenship and Immigration Services web page at: http://www.uscis.gov.

 NOTE: Persons with disabilities must submit requests for ADA testing accommodations to the Human Resources Department prior to the application deadline.